 How do I renew my Business Licence?

-Business licence renewals are mailed out in early January each year.
-Business licence renewals may be paid by mail, or in person at City Hall.
+Business licence renewals are mailed out early in the new year.
+Business licence renewals may be paid by mail, in person at City Hall or by e-Transfer.
+For e-Transfer information, refer to your renewal letter or contact our office at firstname.lastname@example.org

 How do I make changes to my Business Licence?